JONSASSE/432-2018/slides/class26/README.md

 ## Key Materials

-- The [slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class26) will be posted as soon as possible.
+- The [slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class26) are now available.
+I know, there are too many.
 - The [audio files](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class26) will be posted as soon as possible.

 Today's class will include: